Great Leaders Have a Process That Will Scale Their Vision

 Magical business performance happens when you create a culture of interdependence.
 High performance teams have people with extraordinary clarity in their positions.
 They have aligned their energy to work together synergistically with an excellence reflex to help team members further the mission.
 This is the framework for your organization.
 It defines the roles that will propel your business forward in achieving your strategic objectives.

 Once you have your personnel and business strategies in place, it’s time to define a strategic way to reach your customers.
 The marketing and branding should be consistent with the company’s ideal customer situation.
 To create your marketing strategy, define the demographics of your target customer, as well as the psychographics.
 Get to know your ideal customer and shape all marketing communications to appeal to them during the lifecycle and beyond.

 The final step is your business strategy.
 Duplicatable businesses incorporate the essential systems so the organization avoids blind spots in growing.
 Creating a duplicatable business model is complex.
 Using a business development process early on in your company will help you design a business with an exit strategy.
 With this foundation in place, you will have a strong starting point to grow your business successfully.

 No matter how accomplished or happy we are, we all have areas of business that could use some improvement.
 Less than a decade ago we could take a product to the market and sell it for five years.
 Today a new product becomes obsolete in six months.
 Being able to pivot with strategic innovation is critical.
 Have you had a business operations reality check in the last three months?
-Take Eric Miller’s FREE Business Owner Evaluation and get a reality check.
+Take Eric Miller’s FREE Business Systems Evaluation and get a reality check.
 You will then be able to take those valuable insights a create a strategic business map.